 3 ways to run a workshop

 We already organized several BeerDEcoded workshops over the last year.
 You can read more about them by checking our events.

 Beer is alive!
 It contains DNA that comes from its ingredients (hops, malts, yeast) and some hundred microbes.
 There are 1,000+ yeasts used for brewing and 200+ hop varieties, each one bearing a different DNA and contributing to differentiate its properties.

 We can use the beer to sensibilize the public to molecular biology and genomic related research, DNA sequencing and data analysis and the challenges and possibilities that genomics brings to our society.

 To bring the public to the contact of molecular biology, data-analysis, and open science, we organize workshops in which pupils, students and citizens extract, sequence and analyze the “DNA of beer”.

-This project was started by Hackarium, an open Laboratory for DIY Biology, in Lausanne.
+This project was started by Hackuarium, an open Laboratory for DIY Biology, in Lausanne.

-In Freiburg, we develop a first prototype of the DNA extraction and sequencing protocols using the Nanopore MinION, a portable real-time device for DNA sequencing.
-The results are very promising and the initial feedback is overwhelming.
-We have successfully identified specific brewing yeast strains from the DNA extracted out of bottled beer.
-For the data analysis, we create a workflow using Galaxy.
-This open source, web-based platform makes reproducible computational biology and bioinformatics accessible to anyone with web-access.
+In Freiburg, we develop a prototype of the DNA extraction, sequencing, and analysis protocols using the Nanopore MinION, a portable real-time device for DNA sequencing, and Galaxy, an open source, web-based platform for computational biology and bioinformatics.